Skip to main content

 • Research Leads: Ruby Ellis

-4. NC Department of Health and Human Services Data at Work Course Pilot
+4. NC Department of Health and Human Services Data and AI at Work

 Want to conduct Education Research with DSA and the ADAPT model?

-The Data Science Academy welcomes partners who would like to try the ADAPT model in their courses or curriculum development.
+The DSA welcomes partners who would like to try the ADAPT model in their courses or curriculum development.
 To participate, contact datascienceacademy@ncsu.edu, attn: Dr. Levy.

-The Data Science Academy also collects examples of student work (IRB# 24315) for research purposes.
+We also collect examples of student work (IRB# 24315) for research purposes.
 If you would like to apply for permission to use DSA data in your research please submit this form at least 3 months in advance: DSA Ed Research Application.docx Please email questions to datascienceacademy@ncsu.edu, attn: Dr. Byun.